 With an increasing list of security jobs to be done, many telecom leaders are considering the creation of an in-house SOC center or partnerships with a SOC as a service provider.
 Regardless of which approaches to SOC adoption you settle for, be sure to leverage the following security operations center best practices for team setup and management.

 1. Optimal Staffing Levels

 The cybersecurity skills gap is reaching a tipping point.
-In 2020, in-house security roles were left unfilled globally, which led to increased exposure to threats.
+In 2020, over 3.1 million in-house security roles were left unfilled globally, which led to increased exposure to threats.
 In the short-term perspective, the gap is projected to widen further.

 SOC software can compensate for slight shortages and a greater level of automation can lead to enhanced team productivity and performance.
 Yet, most telecoms cannot solely rely on SIEM (security information and event management) and SOAR (security orchestration, automation, and response) tools alone if they want to ensure robust security coverage.

 Depending on the size of your operations, you should plan to hire specialists for at least three roles, as described below.

 A cybersecurity specialist with strong analytical skills, who will be in charge of security monitoring, events analysis, and threat detection.